 Process: Agile/Scrum, ITIL

-Identified, analyzed, developed, and designed multiple processes for MTc.
+Identified, analyzed, designed, and developed multiple processes for MTc.

-Designed the freelancer and SME card issuance process (up to 50 cards).
+Designed the card issuance process for freelancers and SMEs (up to 50 cards).

-Designed interfaces to public transport, taxis, and parking.
+Designed interfaces for public transport, taxis, and parking.

 Managed system adaptation projects.

-Designed a new secure PIN and card issuance procedure.
+Designed a secure PIN and card issuance method.

-For parking, designed an iOS, Android, and Web app, wrote the RFP, interviewed potential suppliers, selected a supplier, and led implementation and rollout of the parking app (nearshore).
+For parking, designed an iOS, Android, and web app, wrote the RFP, ran supplier interviews, selected a supplier, and led nearshore implementation and rollout.

-At BMW as Business Consultant for implementing automated standard sales figures (KPIs) in BMW G6 and B6 markets such as Australia, China, Germany, France, Japan, Russia, and the United States.
+At BMW as Business Consultant introducing automated standard sales figures (KPIs) in BMW G6 and B6 markets like Australia, China, Germany, France, Japan, Russia, and the USA.

-BMW wanted a standardized, automated way to count wholesales, retails, incoming orders, build-to-order, and build-to-stock for these markets.
+BMW wanted a standardized, automated way to count wholesales, retails, incoming orders, build-to-order, and build-to-stock across these markets.

-The automated SAP system calculates figures based on standard definitions set by the board.
+The automated SAP system calculates figures based on board-defined definitions.

-Analyzed discrepancies between currently reported figures and automated figures with each market.
+Analyzed differences between reported and automated figures with each market.

-Reported results to BMW AG and local markets.
+Reported findings to BMW AG and local markets, and updated processes or definitions as needed.

 Role: Business Consultant KPI Feb 2011 - Jul 2012